2023 Solar Incentives Guide for Los Gatos, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These might come in the form of property tax exemptions, which would allow you to exclude the value added by your solar panels when calculating the taxes you pay on your home.
-They may also include exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These might come in the form of property tax exemptions, which let you exclude the value of your solar system when calculating the taxes you pay on your home.
+You may also qualify for an exemption on sales tax at the time of purchase.

-- Net Metering: Don't forget to speak to your Los Gatos utility company about signing a net metering contract.
-This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
+- Net Metering: Be sure to speak to your Los Gatos utility company about signing a net metering agreement.
+This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of the cost of your solar system.

 State & Local Solar Incentives